You can easily add sound to your effect using an asset called a playback controller, and an object called a speaker.

 You can choose from range of free audio clips in the AR Library.

 First, import your audio clip into the Assets panel:

 Next, create a playback controller in the Assets panel:

-When it's selected in the Scene tab you'll see its properties in the Inspector panel.
+When a playback controller is selected in the Scene tab, you'll see its properties in the Inspector panel:

-If you disable this setting, the speaker will be hidden from the scene.
+If you uncheck this box, the speaker will be hidden from the scene.

 Add an audio clip from your computer, select a playback controller from the Assets panel or select the Microphone.

-Adjust the volume level of your audio source in the scene.
+Adjust the volume level of the sound in the scene.

 Edit the position of the audio source in your scene.